Zheyu-Gu/Zheyu-Gu/README.md

 - I have strong interests in quantitative finance, especially in quantitative research, quantitative strategy, and quantitative risk management.
 - I am proficient in multiple programming languages including Python, C++, R, etc.
 - I have experiences in fields like option pricing, machine learning, strategy design and backtesting, portfolio optimization, time series analysis, risk management, and other quantitative finance topics.
+- In my personal repository, you can find some of my interesting quantitative finance academic projects, in which all data and information are publicly available.
 - Please feel free to reach out to me at zg589@nyu.edu.

 <!---